Parsa-Rajabi/CIS-485/docs/ai-policy.md

 ## For every learning log submission, you are required to disclose the use of AI tools

 For every learning log submission, students will include a brief statement declaring how much AI was used in their response.
-This declaration is based on the AI Usage Scale provided in the syllabus and detailed below.
+This declaration is based on the AI Usage Scale provided below.
 The declaration will help the teaching team and your peers understand the context of your work.

 Similar to the AI usage disclosure for assignments, failure to include this statement will be considered a violation of the academic policy and a penalty of `-25%` will be applied to your grade if the disclosure is not included in your submission.